tensorflow/tfjs-examples/intent-classifier/README.md

 # Text Classifer Example

-This example uses the universeal sentence encoder to train two text classification models.
+This example uses the universal sentence encoder to train two text classification models.

 1. An 'intent' classifier that classifies sentences into categories representing